aadaa-fgtaa/aadaa-fgtaa.github.io/content/optionally.md

 For example, we cannot move combinators defined above to the `Main` module.
 Likewise, there is no way to define `tryShow` to abstract pattern in the code above - such functions would always return `Nothing`.

-If we stop for a minute now and think about possible semantic of optional constraints, we would see two different possibilities here:

-In fact, there is two possible behaviors of optional constraints:
+In fact, there is two possible behaviors of optional constraints we can implement here:

 - Optional constraints may be solved only when constraint is fully instantiated with concrete types, like `Typeable`, so is is possible to judge accurately about its satisfiability.
 Sadly, that means that `c` no longer implies `Optionally